 Because rhubarb is technically a vegetable, but most often treated as a fruit, it is versatile enough to be used at any meal, including fish, pork, chicken and beef dinner recipes.

-Simply use the navigation bars at the left to go to pages with hundreds of the most amazing, easy-to-make, rhubarb delights!
+Simply use the navigation bars at the left (or scroll down for mobile users) to go to pages with hundreds of the most amazing, easy-to-make, rhubarb delights!

-Check out the navigation bars on the left-hand column for direction to all your various rhubarb-growing needs!
+Check out the navigation bars at the left-hand column (or scroll down for mobile users) for direction to all your various rhubarb-growing needs!

 I love going out and collecting rhubarb whenever I like to make a special crisp for dessert!
 You can too...you will not regret the decision to start growing this extremely versatile vegetable!